Muu79/FiveM-Dimensions/Readme.md

 Download the zip file from the lastest [release](https://github.com/Muu79/FiveM-Dimensions/releases/latest/download/FiveM-Dimensions.zip) then extract the file into your resources folder

+## Start the resource

+add `ensure FiveM-Dimensions` to your `config.cfg` file or run `ensure FiveM-Dimensions` inside your server terminal once it has started

 ## Usage

 Press F5 to open the menu